sdp-io/uga-rmp-extension/README.md

     * Total Number of Ratings
     * Would Take Again Percentage
     * View on RMP »
-4. Click "View on RMP »" to visit the professor's full RateMyProfessor profile based on their most relevant department
+4. Click "View on RMP »" to visit the professor's full Rate My Professors profile based on their most relevant department
-5. For professors without a RateMyProfessorPage, "No page found." will be displayed
+5. For professors without a Rate My Professors, "No page found." will be displayed

 ## Configuration
 This extension currently operates without requiring any configuration.
 It automatically: